neverhoped/Clip-Vault-Flow-Archives/README.md

 ## Overview

-ClipVault is a static site built for Discord communities that collect and share anime clips.
+ClipVault is a static site built for my Discord Flow Archives that collect and share anime clips.
 Instead of clips getting lost in chat, they're organized in a browsable library with thumbnails, tags, and direct links.

-The site runs entirely on GitHub Pages with no server, database, or build step.
 All clip data lives in a single `data.json` file.
+Sakugabooru is used for the clips.

 ## Features